CoderAcademy-DEV-MERN-Group/DEV1003-Assessment03/README.md

 **V.0.1.0** - Core functionality created and tested

-- User Authentication and Authorisation:
+- **User Authentication and Authorisation:**
+  - JWT-based authentication with protected routes.
-  - Register and login to manage user accounts and profiles including changing password.
+    - User can Register and Login to manage their user accounts and profiles including Edit their profile info and update password.
-- Movie Browsing with the "Reel Canon" with 100 loaded movies:
+- **Movie Browsing with the "Reel Canon" with 100 loaded movies:**
-  - Explore the curated list of 100 films with brief summary about the movie with hover effect.
+  - Explore the curated list of 100 films via movie cards (with graphic animations effect) including a brief summary about the movie.
-- Rating System:
+- **Rating System:**
   - Rate movies from 1 to 5 stars after watching.
-- Progress tracking:
+- **"Reel" Progress tracking:**
-  - Visual "Popcorn Meter" that shows how many percent of the Reel Canon the user has completed.
+  - Visual "Popcorn Meter" that shows how many percent of the Reel Canon the user has watched.
+  - Ability to mark movies as "Watched" or "Unwatched".
+  - View overall progress on the profile page.
+  - "Your Cinematic Info" lists:
-  - Tracker to list how many movies user has watched and rated and categorised by Genres and view average ratings.
+    - "Your Top 5 Favourite Genres" and how many movies watched and rated in each Genre category and calculates an average rating for them.
+    - It also shows a list view of the names of the movies user has watched and rated with your rating scored on them.
-  -
+- **Social Features:**
-- Basic friend system
+  - Basic Friend System
+  - Search for other users by usernames to send and accept friend requests.
+  - View friends list on profile page.
+  - Check Friend Request notifications to see received and sent requests including other user's username, status of request and ability to action to accept or decline requests.
+- **Leaderboard:**
+  - Global leaderboard ranking users based on number of movies watched, their username and completion percentage of how much of the Reel Canon they have watched.
+  - View top 3 ranking users and their stats.
+- **Contact Form:**
+  - Contact form for users to submit feedback or inquiries.
+  - Form submissions are sent via Formspree service.
+  - Form validation and success/error notifications.
+- **Design & UX:**
+  - Responsive design for usability on various devices.
+  - Accessibility features for inclusive user experience.
+  - Toast notifications for user feedback on actions.
+- **Animations & Performance:**
+  - Animations with Framer Motion for enhanced UI
+  - Smooth animations and transitions for enhanced user experience.
+  - Performance optimizations for faster load times.
+- **Additional Features & Enhancements:**
+- **Error Handling & Notifications:**
+  - Error handling with React Error Boundaries.
+  - Toast notifications for user feedback on actions.
+  - Lazy loading of movie cards with Intersection Observer for performance.
+  - Carousel display for featured movies using Embla Carousel.
+  - Responsive hamburger menu for mobile navigation.
+- **Styling & State Management:**
+  - Styling with SASS for modular and maintainable CSS.
+  - State management with React Context API for global state.
+  - Basic unit tests with Vitest for core components and functionalities.
+  - Deployed on Netlify for front-end and Render for back-end.
+  - Comprehensive documentation in README.md.
+- **Development Practices:**
+  - CI/CD setup for automated testing and deployment.
+  - Code linting and formatting with ESLint and Prettier.
+  - Version control with Git and GitHub.
+  - Project management with GitHub Projects and Issues.
+  - Agile development practices with regular sprints and retrospectives.
+  - Collaboration and code reviews via GitHub pull requests.
+  - Environment variable management with .env files.
+  - Performance optimizations for faster load times.
+  - Security best practices for user data protection.
+  - Scalability considerations for future growth.
+- **Testing & Quality Assurance:**
-- Leaderboard
+  - Cross-browser compatibility testing.
-  The app's first release version features the following functionalities:
+  - Responsive design for mobile and desktop.
+  - Unit and integration tests for core features.
+  - User acceptance testing (UAT) with sample users.
+  - Documentation of test cases and results.

   **Planned Releases:**

   **V.0.2.0** - Custom lists

 - User-created custom lists
 - List sharing between friends